×

 What is a typical expat home or apartment like in Pissouri?

 "A typical expat home or apartment in Pissouri, is often a blend of traditional Cypriot architecture and modern amenities.
 These homes are usually spacious, with multiple bedrooms and bathrooms, making them ideal for families or individuals who enjoy hosting guests.
 The living areas are often open-plan, with large windows that let in plenty of natural light and offer stunning views of the surrounding landscape.
 Many homes in Pissouri come with private outdoor spaces, such as balconies, terraces, or gardens, where residents can enjoy the warm Mediterranean climate.
 Some even have private swimming pools.
 Inside, the homes are typically furnished in a comfortable, contemporary style, with fully equipped kitchens and modern bathrooms.
 Despite their modern comforts, these homes often feature traditional elements such as stone walls, wooden beams, and tiled floors, which add a touch of Cypriot charm.
 They are usually located within walking distance of local amenities, such as shops, restaurants, and the beach, but are also often nestled in quiet, residential areas that offer peace and privacy.
 In terms of utilities, most expat homes in Pissouri come with air conditioning, which is a must in the hot Cypriot summers, and many also have central heating for the cooler winter months.
 Internet and satellite TV are also commonly included.
-Overall, a typical expat home in Pissouri offers a comfortable, convenient base from which to enjoy the laid-back lifestyle and beautiful scenery of this charming Cypriot village," remarked one expat who made the move to Pissouri.
+Overall, a typical expat home in Pissouri offers a comfortable, convenient base from which to enjoy the laid-back lifestyle and beautiful scenery of this charming Cypriot village," said one expat who made the move to Pissouri.

 What is the average cost of housing in Pissouri?